isapir/lucee-docker/README.md

 A very useful option, especially when developing or testing code, is to map a directory from the Host machine to the container.
 Mapping a directory is done using the `-v <directory-on-host>:<directory-in-container>` switch.

 If you want to use the settings from the image, and only map the application code to the container, then map it to `/srv/www/webapps/ROOT`.
-For example, if you application code on the host machine is at `C:\www` then you can map it with `v C:\www:/srv/www/webapps/ROOT`.
+For example, if you application code on the host machine is at `C:\www` then you can map it with `-v C:\www:/srv/www/webapps/ROOT`.

 If you want to map a Catalina Base directory structure which can set options to Tomcat and the JVM, you can map it to `/srv/www` in the container.
 Just be sure to have a subdirectory at `webapps/ROOT` with your application code.